-REFORMAT Format a SD card partition - prepares a new partition to accept data.
-You'll use this program first to remove random data from the partition (caused by the manufacturing process) and to set the disc (partition) to run on your MTX-MFX.
-(Replaces the standard FORMAT program) SYSCOPY System generation - copies the CP/M program onto another disc (partition).
+REFORMAT Format a SD card disc image - prepares a new disc image to accept data.
+You'll use this program first to remove random data from the disc image (caused by the manufacturing process) and to set the disc (image) to run on your MTX-MFX.
+(Replaces the standard FORMAT program) SYSCOPY System generation - copies the CP/M program onto another disc image.
 (No files are affected.)
-The disc (partition) can then be used to start your system.
-PIP Peripheral Interchange Program - is often used to copy individual files from one disc (partition) to another.
+The disc image can then be used to start your system.
+PIP Peripheral Interchange Program - is often used to copy individual files from one disc (disc image) to another.
 You can create a 'master' disc, for example, that contains all your standard programs.
 PIP can also exchange data between peripherals attached to your system or change as it is copied.
 STAT Status of system - displays the present status of disc files and peripherals.
 It can show the size of files, for example, or tell you how much space is left on the disc.
-It can also change the status of files and peripherals tor special uses. ΜΟΥCΡΜ Move CP/M - moves CP/M so it may use additional memory you've installed in your computer.
+It can also change the status of files and peripherals tor special uses.
+MOVCPM Move CP/M - moves CP/M so it may use additional memory you've installed in your computer.
 WRTCPM Writes the CCP and BDOS section of CP/M 2.2 on to the Bootstrap area of the disc in drive specified.
-WRTBIOS Writes the custom BIOS and the COLD-START loader section of CP/M 2.2 on the Bootstrap area of disc (partition) specified.
+WRTBIOS Writes the custom BIOS and the COLD-START loader section of CP/M 2.2 on the Bootstrap area of disc (disc image) specified.